 Unlike ‘Ghostery’ extensions (another extension similar to Privacy Badger), this extension doesn’t start blocking trackers automatically from the first run itself.
 It learns from your browsing patterns and recognizes which trackers are to be blocked or allowed.
 So, don’t be baffled when you see that it’s doing nothing initially when you browse a website just after installing it.

-These new emoticons are not just local machine compatible, they are visible to everyone regardless of whether they have this extension installed or not – Not like those spammy so-called Facebook themes that runs unwanted scripts in your browsers!
+These new emoticons are not just local machine compatible, they are visible to everyone regardless of whether they have this extension installed or not – Not like those spammy so-called Facebook themes that run unwanted scripts in your browsers.

-Using Mailvelope extension, you can encrypt your emails.
+Using the Mailvelope extension, you can encrypt your emails.
 It provides an end-to-end encryption service; a secure e-mail communication based on OpenPGP Standard.
 Mailvelope allows to encrypt and decrypt emails in your favorite webmail provider.
-It is integrated directly into the web mail user interface and is easy to use in your regular workflow.
+It is integrated directly into the webmail user interface and is easy to use in your regular workflow.